 Underpinning pedagogical foundations of the unit:

-Now in its third iteration, this unit is informed from evidence-based research and education.
-There are active researchers delivering this unit who are able to engage pre-service teachers in deep and active learning, and transmit to pre-service teachers their passion for the research and practice they are carrying out.
-The theoretical foundation of this unit is based on Mosston and Ashworth's (2008) Spectrum of Teaching Styles https://spectrumofteachingstyles.org/ with a secondary focus of blended pedagogical approaches through Metzler's Models of Instruction for Physical Education (2011).
-Together these two pedagogical frameworks form the foundations for the units about how pre-service teachers can deliver quality, contemporary Physical Education in secondary schools.
+Now in its fourth iteration, this unit is informed from evidence-based research and education.
+The Unit Convener delivering this unit is an active researcher in the unit's pedagogy who is able to engage pre-service teachers in deep and active learning, and transmit to pre-service teachers their passion for the research and practice they are carrying out.
+The theoretical and pedagogical foundation of this unit is based on Mosston and Ashworth's (2008) Spectrum of Teaching Styles https://spectrumofteachingstyles.org/ with a secondary focus of blended pedagogical approaches through Metzler's Models of Instruction for Physical Education (2011).
+Together these two pedagogical frameworks form the foundations for how pre-service teachers can deliver quality, contemporary Physical Education in secondary schools.

 Provision of information to the group through Canvas: